-Additionally, the bill specifies that the new penalties will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
-Offenses occurring before this date will be governed by the previous law, ensuring that individuals are not penalized under the new regulations retroactively.
+Additionally, the bill clarifies that the changes in law will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
+Offenses occurring before this date will be governed by the previous law, ensuring that individuals are not penalized under the new provisions retroactively.

 Statutes affected: